Introduction water and energy usage

 Flushing toilets can account for up to 75% of water usage in the washrooms of commercial buildings

 Climate change threatens to result in sea level rises which may swamp low lying countries across the planet.
 Yet this is not the only effect of global temperature rises.
 The looming shortage of already scarce freshwater is also likely to have a huge social impact on communities everywhere.
-Here we will examine the issues arising from the supply and demand of water and try to explore how buildings may be designed to save water.
+Here we will examine the issues arising from the supply and demand of water and try to explore how buildings may be designed be more sustainable and save water.

 Ninety seven percent of the world’s water exists in the form of undrinkable sea water.
 Of the remaining 3 percent, 2 percent is tied up in glaciers.
 That leaves a mere one percent of freshwater for the almost 8 billion inhabitants of our planet to share.
 To make matters worse, the Earth’s population continues to rise at a rate 1 percent per annum.
 Key facts include: